dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

 .. note::
    Java programmers frequently use **JavaDocs** to document their code so that other people can understand what it does.
-For example, Dr. Gomprecht used JavaDocs while creating Polyfun so that you know how to use the methods in ``Polynomial`` and other classes in the library.
 JavaDocs are created by writing comments in your source code using a specific format; you can find a good introduction to documenting your code in this way at https://alvinalexander.com/java/edu/pj/pj010014.

 Abstract Classes and Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``AbstractRiemann`` class, as shown in the JavaDoc, contains a keyword which you most likely have not yet encountered: ``abstract``.
 This keyword will allow you to use to use **object-oriented programming (OOP)** to organize your code in a more logical way.

 You have learned that there are several different rules which can be used to calculate Riemann sums, such as the left hand rule, right hand rule, and